 By Gabrielle Kassel, Contributing writer

-Ask someone of any age what they learned in sex-ed and they’ll either ask “what sex-ed?” or look at you with a smirk, amused by the idea that they’d learned anything of value.
+Ask someone of any age what they learned in sex ed. class and they’ll either ask “what’s sex ed.?” or look at you with a smirk, amused by the idea that they’d learned anything of value.
 Considering that most people will have sex in their lifetime, this is hugely problematic.

-Here, we’ve rounded up 5 things you should have learned before reading this article, but will be useful to you long after you close it.
+Here, we’ve rounded up five things you should have learned from sex ed. class before reading this article, but will be useful to you long after you close it.